The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 neither the taxpayer nor the taxpayer’s spouse or civil partner is tax resident in the country in which the dwelling is situated, and

-the taxpayer and / or the taxpayer’s spouse or civil partner is physically present in that dwelling (or any other dwelling in that country) for less than 90 ‘days’ in the tax year (with the 90-day threshold pro-rated if the dwelling has not been
+the taxpayer and / or the taxpayer’s spouse or civil partner is physically present in that dwelling (or any other dwelling in that country) for less than 90 ‘days’ in the tax year (with the 90-day threshold pro-rated if

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.